 - ⅓ cup Nicoise olives (Kalamata olives work too)

 - 1 cup cherry tomatoes (orange ones if you can get them)

-In a Salad Nicoise, usually all the components are kept together, instead of tossed.
+In Salad Nicoise, usually all the components are kept together, instead of tossed.
 Place a handful each of potatoes and green beans in piles on the lettuce, along with a wedge of sliced onion and a handful of tomatoes.
-Place a scoop of the chickpea mixture in the center and top with the olives.
+Place a scoop of the chickpea mixture in the centre and top with the olives.
 Garnish with fresh herbs and serve with the dressing on the side.